Get Video Assessment

 Mistake 3: No Local Anchoring

 Switzerland is local.
 Even in the digital age.
 A Zurich-based company that shows no connection to Zurich feels rootless.
-You do not need to be patriotic — but you should demonstrate that you understand the local market.
+You do not need to be patriotic.
+But you should demonstrate that you understand the local market.
 The culture, the expectations, the particularities.
 For a broader view on this, see our article on what makes branding in Switzerland different.

 Mistake 4: Assuming Trust

 You are new to the market.
 You have great qualifications.
 You know you are good.
 But the market does not know that yet.
-Trust is not assumed — it is earned.
+Trust is not assumed.
+It is earned.
 Step by step.
 Reference by reference.

 How Branding Systematically Builds Trust

-Branding is — at its core — a trust system.
+Branding is, at its core, a trust system.
 It defines what you promise and how you communicate it.
 At every touchpoint.
 Always the same.
 Always clear.

 Trust as Competitive Advantage